GenericAltimetryTools/AIBathy/README.md

-# AIBathy: Ocean Bathymetry Prediction Using Deep Learning
+# AIBathy: Recovering Bathymetry from Satellite Altimetry-derived Gravity by Fully Connected Deep Neural Network (FC-DNN)

 Welcome to the AIBathy project!
 This project uses deep learning techniques to predict ocean bathymetry.